zaina826/Pytorch-Tutorial/README.md

 ## Repository Structure

-- `scripts/`: Python scripts for various PyTorch models and utilities.
 - `data/`: Sample datasets used for training and testing models.
-- `notes/`: A PDF file with my personal notes and observations.
+- `Notes/`: A PDF file with my personal notes and observations.

 ## Getting Started